 The science of linguistics has made dramatic progress in the past thirty years due to developments in computer technology making it possible to acquire, store, and process large amounts of digitized data representing actual language use.
-Such a data set is called a "corpus" (plural: "corpora").
-Corpora have been used widely in linguistics to document and describe patterns of natural language use at every linguistic level, including morphology (word parts), lexis (words), phraseology (multiword units), grammar (sentences and sentence structure), discourse (texts and text parts), and pragmatics (context and meaning).34 Research analyzing corpora is also used for applied purposes in areas such as second-language teaching and learning. translation, computational linguistics, language testing, and forensic linguistics (i.e., the use of linguistics to solve crime), just to name a few.35 In nearly every case, these applications of corpus analysis have proven to be fruitful, providing researchers with unprecedented insights into the ways language is actually used and abundant opportunities to use this new information to solve real-world problems.
+Such a data set is called a corpus (plural: corpora).
+Corpora have been used widely in linguistics to document and describe patterns of natural language use at every linguistic level, including morphology (word parts), lexis (words), phraseology (multi-word units), grammar (sentences and sentence structure), discourse (texts and text parts), and pragmatics (context and meaning).29 Research analyzing

+On October 8, 2019, the authors filed an amicus curiae brief in support of neither party in the D.C.
+Circuit presenting the research results reported in this article; the brief is available at https://papers.ssrn.com/abstract=3475650 corpora is also used for applied purposes in areas such as second language teaching and learning, translation, computational linguistics, language testing, and forensic linguistics (i.e. the use of linguistics to solve crime), just to name a few.
+In nearly every case these applications of corpus analysis have proven to be fruitful, providing researchers with unprecedented insights into the ways language is actually used and abundant opportunities to use this new information to solve real-world problems.